 And this is just one tab for the setup.
 Wow, have they complicated the setup.
 Most of those things can also be done by EBN but they either randomize it or put it as optional.
 The guys here just complicated things waaaay too much.

 You edit your sites through their control panel which is solid but leaves a lot to be desired.
-Maybe I shouldn’t be too critical so that more hosts don’t go the way of BluSEO and just remove the dashboard altogether?
-But really, they should get someone to update their UI/UX.

 The pricing is OK but I’d expect it to be lower because CDNs are usually very cheap and maintenance is almost non-existent.